bxparks/rpn83p/docs/USER_GUIDE.md

 2ND LINK
 ```

-The display before the `ENTER` looks like this:
+The display before and after the `2ND LINK` looks like this:

 ![RPN83P Complex Linking PDEG 1](images/rpn83p-complex-linking-pdeg-1.png)

-The resulting complex number looks like this:

 ![RPN83P Complex Linking PDEG 1](images/rpn83p-complex-linking-pdeg-2.png)

 The *unlinking* process is also affected by the complex display mode.
 Let's
-change the display mode to `RECT`, to get this:
+change the display mode to `RECT`, then hit `2ND LINK` to perform the unlinking.
+The display before and after the `2ND LINK` looks like this:

 ![RPN83P Complex Unlinking RECT 1](images/rpn83p-complex-unlinking-rect-1.png)

-After the `2ND LINK` is pressed, the display shows:

 ![RPN83P Complex Unlinking RECT 2](images/rpn83p-complex-unlinking-rect-2.png)

 #### Complex SHOW